peasantbird/tp/docs/DeveloperGuide.md

 **Value proposition**:

-Our free and open-source app helps realtors to keep track of their clients’ preferences and house viewings in one place.
-Unlike apps like Google Sheets, our app is more optimized for large databases.
+Our free and open-source app helps realtors to keep track of their clients’ preferences and details in one place.
+Unlike generic apps such as Google Sheets, our app is optimised for typical realtor workloads and databases.
-In addition, we help auto-match appropriate houses to a client with matching budget, needs and location.

 ### User stories